Cobb County weather forecast for Thursday August 25

 Sunday

-A slight chance of showers, then a chance of showers and thunderstorms after 2 p.m.
-Mostly sunny, with a high near 87.
-Chance of precipitation is 40 percent.
+A 40 percent chance of showers and thunderstorms, mainly after 2 p.m.
+Mostly sunny, with a high near 86.

 Sunday Night